Hypofrontality

 Hypofrontality is a state of decreased cerebral blood flow (CBF) in the prefrontal cortex of the brain.
 Hypofrontality is symptomatic of several neurological medical conditions, such as schizophrenia, attention deficit hyperactivity disorder (ADHD), bipolar disorder, and major depressive disorder.
 This condition was initially described by Ingvar and Franzén in 1974, through the use of xenon blood flow technique with 32 detectors to image the brains of patients with schizophrenia.
 This finding was confirmed in subsequent studies using the improved spatial resolution of positron emission tomography with the fluorodeoxyglucose (18F-FDG) tracer.

 Subsequent neuroimaging work has shown that the decreases in prefrontal CBF are localized to the medial, lateral, and orbital portions of the prefrontal cortex.
 Hypofrontality is thought to contribute to the negative symptoms of schizophrenia.

 Definition

 Hypofrontality is a symptom of numerous neurological diseases defined as reduced utilization of glucose and blood flow in the prefrontal cortex.
 Hypofrontality can be difficult to detect under resting conditions, but under cognitive challenges, it has been seen to correlate with memory deficits along with executive function deficits.
 Hypofrontality is also linked to an increase in norepinephrine transmission and decrease in dopaminergic transmission with reduced dopamine efflux in the frontal cortex.

 Others have suggested that 'transient hypofrontality' - brief periods of reduced blood flow to the PFC - are associated with the 'flow' state experienced by professional athletes and musicians, where the explicit command system relaxes, and allows the implicit command system to operate unimpeded.
+The transient hypofrontality hypothesis proposes that there is a temporary decrease in the functioning of the prefrontal cortex during high-intensity exercise, specifically affecting tasks such as working memory.
+This decline is due to the allocation of resources towards movement and the compromise of cognitive functions.
+The complex mechanisms involved include diverting resources away from cognitive tasks and resulting in a noticeable decrease in prefrontal cortex activity.